analogdevicesinc/ai8x-training/README.md

   * Input data must be square (i.e., rows == columns).
   * Kernel sizes must be 3×3.
   * Padding can be 0, 1, or 2.
   * Stride is fixed to 1.
+Pooling, including 1×1, can be used to achieve a stride other than 1.
 * `Conv1d`:
   * Input data lengths must be a multiple of 3.
   * Kernel size must be 9.